-The Department should provide training on best practices in adult abuse investigations to members tasked with investigating these cases.
+The [Department/Office] should provide training on best practices in elder and dependent adult abuse investigations to members tasked with investigating these cases.
 The training should include:

-- (a) Participating in multidisciplinary investigations, as appropriate. - (b) Conducting interviews. - (c) Availability of therapy services for adults and families. - (d) Availability of specialized forensic medical exams. - (e) Cultural competence (including interpretive services) related to adult abuse investigations. - (f) Availability of victim advocates or other support.
+- (a) Participating in multidisciplinary investigations, as appropriate. - (b) Conducting interviews. - (c) Availability of therapy services for adults and families. - (d) Availability of specialized forensic medical exams. - (e) Cultural competence (including interpretive services) related to elder and dependent adult abuse investigations. - (f) Availability of victim advocates or other support.